Setting up with Docker on Linux

 docker ps

-Confirm that both opencxl-core and opencxl-qemu are "Up" (e.g. "Up 25 seconds").
+Confirm that both opencis-core and opencis-qemu are "Up" (e.g. "Up 25 seconds").

-Access opencxl-core Container
+Access opencis-core Container

-docker exec -it opencxl-core /bin/bash
+docker exec -it opencis-core /bin/bash

-You will be directed to /opencxl-core
+You will be directed to /opencis-core

 .
 This is a mapped directory of the root directory of